Alice-Jaffray/Software-Engineering-Group-Project/Planning/TestingPlan.md

     * Attempt to view personal details for another employee as HR employee.
         * Passes if document is successfully delivered to user.
     * Attempt to read document for employee that does not exist.
-        * Passes if the user is prompted to create that document.
+        * Passes if no documents are supplied.

 * **Create Personal Details**